tauri-apps/tauri/README.md

 Test all the things!
 We have a number of test suites, but are always looking to improve our coverage:
 - Rust (`cargo test`) => sourced via inline `#[cfg(test)]` declarations
 - TS (`jest`) => via spec files
-- Smoke Tests (run on merges to master)
+- Smoke Tests (run on merges to latest)
 - eslint, clippy

 ### CI/CD